hyperledger-archives/education/LFS171x/indy-material/nodejs/README.md

 * Docker, including Docker Compose - Community Edition is fine.
   * If you do not already have Docker installed, open [this link](https://docs.docker.com/install/#supported-platforms) and then click the link for the installation instructions for your platform.
+  * Instructions for installing docker-compose for a variety of platforms can be found [here](https://docs.docker.com/compose/install/).
 * git
   * [This link](https://www.linode.com/docs/development/version-control/how-to-install-git-on-linux-mac-and-windows/) provides installation instructions for Mac, Linux (including if you are running Linux using VirtualBox) and native Windows (without VirtualBox).